openid/fapi/fapi-2_0-security-profile.md

  1. should accept its token endpoint url or the url of the endpoint at which the assertion was received, either as the `aud` claim (when a string) or as a member of the `aud` claim (when an array) received in client authentication assertions;
- 1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;
+ 1. shall not use refresh token rotation as specified in section 6 of [@!RFC6749], except in extraordinary cases where it is required for legitimate reasons.
+    In such cases it shall not immediately revoke the old refresh token to allow client to retry on failure (see Note 2 below);
  1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
  1. shall issue authorization codes with a maximum lifetime of 60 seconds;
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]); and